 Here are a few tips to keep things running smoothly:

-"I always include a mix of extroverted and introverted character roles.
-This allows everyone to find their comfort zone while still contributing to the story" [6].
+Including a mix of extroverted and introverted character roles allows everyone to find their comfort zone while still contributing to the story.

 As the story reaches its peak, plan for a structured and memorable ending.
-A well-organized finale, including a reveal and awards ceremony, has been shown to boost guest satisfaction by 92% [4].
+Bringing everyone together for a well-organised finale — including a reveal and awards ceremony — is a strong way to close out the event on a high note.
 Bring everyone together for final accusations, reveal the solution step-by-step, and highlight key clues.
 Wrap it up by recognizing standout performances.

 Don't forget to capture the moment!
 Set up a themed photo area to document the event and create lasting memories.
-Plus, these photos can be a great way to promote your future gatherings.
+These photos can also be a great way to promote your future gatherings.

 Good planning and a well-thought-out strategy are the backbone of a successful event.
 Set aside enough time to plan thoroughly, ensuring every detail - from the theme to the execution - adds to the immersive experience.
 Once everything is in place, focus on running the event smoothly.

 Balance detailed preparation with the ability to adapt as needed.
 Combine structured activities with open time for mingling to ensure guests feel both entertained and relaxed.
-Don’t forget to capture those themed moments - they might just spark ideas for your next event.
-With thoughtful planning and effective hosting, your murder mystery party is sure to leave a lasting impression.
+Don't forget to capture those themed moments - they might just spark ideas for your next event.
+With thoughtful planning and effective hosting, your murder mystery party can be a truly memorable experience.

 Here are quick answers to common questions about selecting a theme for your murder mystery event.